Dump execution

 In the previous step, the network has reached the migration heights, and the final block hashes/heights of both chains are now revealed.

-This section will describe how to generate the data with all the balances to be migrated.
+This section describes how the data, which includes all the balances to be migrated, was generated.

 We will need to interact with a node of each chain: